 - 10.1.
-An ongoing area of work is to raise awareness of the Council's commitment, internally to employees as well as to the community.
-This year, an employee survey was conducted to better understand individuals' needs in relation to the employee Committees.
-As a result, the Disabled Employees Committee has been renamed as the Disability Committee and a pilot is currently being conducted to hold the Committee meetings in the four geographical areas of South Lanarkshire.
+An ongoing area of work is to raise awareness of the Council's commitment both internally to employees as well as to the community.
+This year an employee survey was conducted to better understand individuals needs in relation to the employee forums.
+As a result, the Disabled Employees forum has been renamed as the Disability Forum and a pilot is currently being conducted to hold the forum meetings in the four geographical areas of South Lanarkshire.
 This has already benefited those for whom travelling to Hamilton was a barrier and has also encouraged new members to join. - 10.2.
-Also, as a result of the survey, the Working Parents and Carers Committee has been re-established and the initial meetings have raised awareness of the Council's Carer Strategy and its Employee Assistance Programme. - 10.3.
-The final outcome has been the establishment of the Lesbian, Gay, Bisexual and Transgender Committee.
-The survey highlighted strong support for such a Committee and we are working with Stonewall Scotland and the Terrence Higgins Trust to provide relevant information and support to individuals who on a regular basis encounter discrimination. - 10.4.
+Also as a result of the survey, the Working Parents and Carers Forum has been reestablished and the initial meetings have raised awareness of the Council's Carer Strategy and its Employee Assistance Programme. - 10.3.
+The final outcome has be the establishment of the Lesbian, Gay, Bisexual and Transgender Forum.
+The survey highlighted strong support for such a Forum and we are working with Stonewall Scotland and the Terrence Higgins Trust to provide relevant information and support to individuals who on a regular basis encounter discrimination. - 10.4.
 With this in mind, the Council is committed to promoting its values externally.
-This is shown through its support for a range of voluntary organisations, for instance LEMAG, projects such as Seniors Together and partnership working arrangements such as the MARIM, the Disability Partnership and the South Lanarkshire Access Panel.
-Work with these organisations to raise public awareness of equality issues will continue and their support in developing our Single Equality Scheme was key to the outcomes it has set.
+This is shown through its support for a range of voluntary organisations such as LEMAG, projects such as Seniors Together and partnership working arrangements such as the MARIM, the Disability Partnership and the South Lanarkshire Access Panel.
+Work with these organisations to raise public awareness of equality issues will continue and there support in developing our Single Equality Scheme was key to the outcomes it has set.